 1. University of Santo Tomas

-Located in the heart of Manilla and featuring a wonderful mix of old and new architecture, the University of Santo Tomas boasts one of the best engineering programs in the Philippines.
-The Faculty of Engineering offers bachelor’s degrees that cover a broad range of engineering topics, including civil, industrial, construction, and industrial engineering.
+Located in the heart of Manila and featuring a wonderful mix of old and new architecture, the University of Santo Tomas offers one of the best-known engineering programs in the Philippines.
+The Faculty of Engineering offers bachelor’s degrees in chemical, civil, electrical, electronics, industrial, and mechanical engineering.

 Finally, the campus is renowned for its beauty and peaceful atmosphere.
-The Benavides Gardens are of particular note as they contain the Arch of the Centuries, where all students enter and will eventually leave the University of Santo Tomas.
+The Benavides Garden is of particular note, as it contains the Arch of the Centuries, a historic landmark closely associated with the University of Santo Tomas.

 2. De La Salle University

-Located just south of the National Museum of the Philippines, De La Salle University is one of the best private universities in the Philippines for engineering and has a deserved reputation for teaching excellence.
-According to the Times Higher Education’s Engineering and Technology subject rankings, the Gokongwei College of Engineering itself is known for offering the best engineering programs in all of the country.
+Located in Manila, De La Salle University is one of the best private universities in the Philippines for engineering and has a strong reputation for teaching and research.
+Its Gokongwei College of Engineering offers a wide range of undergraduate and graduate engineering programs.

 3. Saint Louis University